 Bottom Line

-Basic economy has transformed the airfare world.
-Offering these bare-bones fares allows American to compete with budget carriers on price while pitting flyers with new restrictions – largely in hopes that they’ll pay up to upgrade.
+Basic economy has transformed the way airlines price their tickets.
+Offering these bare-bones fares allows American to compete with budget carriers on price while pitting flyers with new restrictions – largely in hopes that they’ll pay to upgrade.

 Yes, these fares are a pain – and American Airlines is no exception.
-But with the right tools, credit cards, and knowledge, you can make them less painful and beat American airlines basic economy fares.
+But with the right tools, credit cards, and knowledge, you can make them less painful and beat the worst of American Airlines basic economy fares.

 You might get better cancellation policies if the flight is codeshares.
 I’m flying AA internationally next month.
 The cost for the same basic economy was higher on AAs website than on British Airways and Finnair (both codeshare on the flight).
 So I purchased through BA.
 A couple days after booking my plans changed and I was able to make a change for no fee thankfully there was no fare difference.
 BA also allows me to get credit for the flight should I need to cancel.
 All for the same exact basic economy seat.